Jukebox History 1934-1951

 In the period 1946 until 1948 the Rock-Ola Manufacturing Corporation produced three cabinet types: the Rock-Ola 1422, the 1426, and finally the 1428 also named Magic-Glo, and there are in fact three design patents related to that series, all officially made by David C. Rockola.
 Two of them can be related directly to the models Rock-Ola 1422 and 1428, but the last of the three relates to details on both the 1422 and the 1426.
 In the design patents David C. Rockola refers as one of the very few to old designs for radios, vending machines, and automobile head lights etc., in which he had found details of interest.
 David Colin (Cullen) Rockola was indeed one of the pioneers in the business, and he died 96 years of age on the 26th January, 1993.
 A well written biography of David C. Rockola, who was born on the 23rd January, 1897, in Virden, Manitoba, can be found in the March, 1993, issue of the American "RePlay" magazine.

-In Grand Rapids a new AMI Model B was introduced in 1948 by the Automatic Musical Instruments Company to follow the Mother of Plastic designed by Jean Otis Reinecke (1909-1987).
+In Grand Rapids a new AMI Model B was introduced in 1948 by the Automatic Musical Instrument Company to follow the Mother of Plastic designed by Jean Otis Reinecke (1909-1987).
 The next model, the AMI Model C was made in 1949, and it is normally not considered to belong to the Golden Age of American jukeboxes.
 Both models were not design patented.
-The name of the company was officially changed to AMI Inc. in 1946, and it was finally sold to Automatic Canteen Company of America in the spring of 1959 (the first president was Clarence W. Clark of Chicago, Illinois).
-The Automatic Canteen Company of America, a big vending machine operating company, also owned Rowe International, a vending machine manufacturing company, and the two subsidiaries were brought together as Rowe/AMI.
+The name of the company was officially changed to AMI Inc. in 1946, and it was finally sold to Automatic Canteen Company of America in the spring of 1959.
+The Automatic Canteen Company of America, a major vending machine operating company founded 1929 by Nathaniel Leverone, also owned Rowe International, a vending machine manufacturing company, and the two subsidiaries were amalgamated as Rowe/AMI around 1960.

 The last of the four big companies, the J. P. Seeburg Corporation, produced as mentioned earlier three Trash Can models designed by Nels A. Miller in the period 1946 until 1948.
 Nels A. Miller and the all aluminum Symphonola P- boxes led the company to the end of the Golden Age.
 The era ended in fact with the well-known Mahlon W. Kenney styled Seeburg M-100-A with Select-O-Matic vertical play mechanism invented by Edward F. Andrews around 1941.
 The new model was introduced in 1948/49 as the first jukebox with 100 selections in 78rpm, but many of the M-100-A's were in fact converted to play 45rpm records in the years to come.
 In connection with the use of 78rpm vs. 45rpm format in jukeboxes it is rather interesting to note the comments sent to the editor by Morgan Wright, who wrote the following facts: "...Black people preferred the 78rpm format until the late 50's even in their jukeboxes, because they were living in poverty, and when the 78rpm jukeboxes in white neighborhoods were being replaced by 45rpm jukeboxes, the operators (all of whom were white) had to use the old 78rpm jukeboxes for something.
 They couldn't just throw them away, so they stuck them in black neighborhoods and also hillbilly juke-joints, while the people with money used the 45rpm jukeboxes.
 One will notice that many R&B and C&W records were still being pressed in 78rpm until as late as 1957-58, but it's very rare to find 78rpm recordings of popular white 'pop' music later than 1952-53...".
 Those are, whether we like it or not, true and interesting historic comments.